These are screenshots from this book’s all-time statistics, taken on 1 January 2019, as provided by Google.

 2018/11: In Section 1.3, I've corrected the date of the GRAB-1 launch to 22 June, 1960 from July 5 because this is the date reported by the Smithsonian and Encyclopedia Astronautica.
 June 22 was the date when the first signals were received.

 2018/10: I’ve updated and posted the entire book to this website.
 Due to time constraints, I will no longer be updating the paper and EPUB editions, which will remain available on Amazon and elsewhere.
-I‘ve removed figure numbering to allow faster updating and additions without having to worry about manually renumbering all the figures and figure references in a chapter.
+I‘ve reorganized figure numbering to allow faster updating and additions without having to worry about manually renumbering all the figures and figure references in a chapter.

 Updates and corrections to the 2016 editionI’ve introduced a few typographical fixes, such as proper apostrophes (’) instead of “computer” apostrophes ('), and tweaked the stylesheet for clarity.

 I’ve changed all occurrences of manned to a more gender-neutral crewed, except where I am quoting someone’s exact words or referring to an organization that has manned in its name (e.g., the Manned Spaceflight Center).

 I’ve also reduced the number of footnotes, including as many as possible in the body of the text.

 I’ve fixed a few UK/US English inconsistencies, such as sunburned/sunburnt.
 I’m British, but I’ve used US English rules in the book because I know that otherwise I’ll get heaps of mail complaining about my “misspelling” of colour, metre, tranquillity and so on.
 Brits, instead, will cringe and bear politely.